 I believe that sometimes this is how God is with our blessings.
-We come to Him with our requests, but we don’t always receive them in the time frame or way that we would like to receive them.
+We come to Him with our requests, but we don’t always receive them in the time frame or manner that we would like to receive them.
 This causes us to be impatient, frustrated, angry, bitter and doubtful.
-If we are not careful, all of these emotions can cause us to either give up on or let go of God all together.
+If we are not careful, all of these emotions can cause us to either give up on, or let go of God all together.

 “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us,”Ephesians 3:20 (NIV)

 When it comes to my request for a baby, I have learned that God doesn’t just want to give me a baby; but He wants me healed, restored, walking in peace, strengthened in my faith, joyful in my hope and trusting in His character so that I can start sharing “my blessings” with others.

 He knows that if I am healed from all things causing infertility, then I can go forth and have all the babies that I want.
 I ultimately wouldn’t have to keep looking to outside resources or drown in my own downward spiraling emotions because I have been restored and made new; and as a result I can give Him glory and share with others the faithfulness and miraculous power of God.

 I used to ask God why He hasn’t fulfilled His promise to me yet, but I no longer have to ask Him this question as often because I am finally at a place in my walk where it doesn’t matter.
 I know that my promise is coming if I continue to have hope and have faith in Him.
 I am also no longer bitter as to why my IVF failed because when I look back over the course of the year since that happened, I have learned to know the strength that He gives me when I am weak, the faith that I have when I don’t see the next step forward, and the love and forgiveness that He has shown me when I doubted and questioned His character.